• Skip to main content

 Arthritis Treatment in Wellington and Royal Palm Beach

 Do not let arthritis limit your life.
-Here at Advanced Medical Clinic, our compassionate primary care physicians offer you advanced and customized treatment options for your condition.
-We want to be your go-to family doctors.
+Here at Advanced Medical Clinic, our compassionate primary care providers offer you advanced and customized treatment options for your condition.
+We want to be your go-to family family medicine providers.

 To schedule a consultation, call us today at (561) 434-1935 or request an appointment now via our online form.
 We look forward to helping you enjoy a pain-free lifestyle of health and wellness.